Boris Johnson tells world leaders 'frustrated' at climate inaction - RFI

 "Everyone nods and we all agree that 'something must be done,'" said Johnson, whose country will host the COP26 climate summit in Glasgow in November.

-"Yet I confess I'm increasingly frustrated that the something to which many of you have committed is nowhere near enough."
+"Yet I confess I'm increasingly frustrated that the something to which many of you have committed is nowhere near enough," he added, in remarks shared by his office.

 Last week the OECD confirmed that only $79.6 billion was mobilized in 2019.

-Britain for its part trumpeted its $15 billion climate finance pledges over the next five years, and announced Monday that $750 million of that would be allocated to supporting developing countries to meet net zero targets and end the use of the goal.
+Britain for its part trumpeted its $15 billion climate finance pledges over the next five years, and announced Monday that $750 million of that would be allocated to supporting developing countries to meet net zero targets and end the use of coal.

-"Richer nations have reaped the benefits of untrammelled pollution for generations, often at the expense of developing countries," said Johnson, according to a statement.
+"We're the guys who created the problem -- the industrial revolution started more or less in our country," said Johnson on the use of coal.

-"As those countries now try to grow their economies in a clean, green and sustainable way we have a duty to support them in doing so -- with our technology, with our expertise and with the money we have promised."
+"So of course I understand the feelings of injustice in the developing world....
+But I say to them that's why we've got to get the funding to help you to make the progress that you need."

 The figure would shatter the temperature targets of the Paris climate agreement, which aimed for warming well below 2C and preferably capped at 1.5C above pre-industrial levels.